davidben/tls-trust-anchor-ids/draft-ietf-tls-trust-anchor-ids.md

 Relying parties are configured with one or more supported trust anchors.
 Each trust anchor that participates in this protocol must have an associated trust anchor ID.

+{{certificate-attributes}} defines a format which MAY be used to associate trust anchor IDs with trust anchors that are represented as X.509 certificates.
+Relying parties MAY additionally use application-specific formats as appropriate.

 When trust anchors are represented as X.509 certificates, the X.509 trust anchor ID extension MAY be used to carry this ID.
 The trust anchor ID extension has an `extnID` of `id-pe-trustAnchorID` and an `extnValue` containing a DER-encoded TrustAnchorID structure, defined below.
 The TrustAnchorID is the trust anchor ID's ASN.1 representation, described in {{trust-anchor-ids}}.
 This extension MUST be non-critical.

 ~~~ asn.1